ASR

 If your resources do not match the configuration, adjust it by

-to match your available GPU memory.2.
+--ngpu and --gpus to match your available GPU memory.2.
 To save the experimental results outside the toolkit folder

-specify your desired location by appending --train_result_path {your-target-path}
+specify your desired location by appending --train_result_path {your-target-path} to bash run.sh.In this example,

 bash run.sh --exp_cfg 960-bpe5k_transformer-wide_ctc_perturb --train_result_path /a/b/c

-will save results to /a/b/c/960-bpe5k_transformer-wide_ctc_perturb
+will save results to /a/b/c/960-bpe5k_transformer-wide_ctc_perturb.

 Creating a new configuration for a non-existing dataset